 From the April Fair of Seville to the Canary Islands’ Carnival, Spain hosts a range of lively traditional festivals that puts locals and travelers in a joyous atmosphere thanks to a profusion of music, dance, and soulful typical dishes.

 Well-known across the globe, La Tomatina happens every year on the last Wednesday of August.
-The festival takes place in the city of Buñol, in Valencia, and it brings thousands of people who gather to basically throw tomatoes at each other for an hour!
+It takes place in the city of Buñol, in Valencia, and it brings thousands of people who gather to, well… throw tomatoes at each other for an hour!

 To help you make the most out of the festival, we created a comprehensive guide with everything you need to know about Buñol’s annual tomato fight.

 Traveling To Valencia, Spain

-Valencia is located within just an hour and a half from Madrid and three hours from Barcelona by train, and it’s widely known for hosting traditional festivals and celebrations, such as the Fallas and, of course, the famous La Tomatina festival.
+Valencia is located within just an hour and a half from Madrid and three hours from Barcelona by train, and it’s widely known for hosting traditional festivals and celebrations, such as Las Fallas and, of course, the famous La Tomatina festival.

-With an average of 300 days of sunshine per year, Valencia is a great destination all year round.
+With an average of 300 days of sunshine per year, Valencia is a great year-round destination.
 If you go during the summer, you’ll be able to enjoy some of the city’s finest beaches.

 What To Eat And Drink In Valencia

 For trying the best paella in Valencia, make sure you stay away from touristy restaurants where the dish is pre-made, frozen, and reheated.
 A flavourful and authentic paella is always made to order, and it takes at least 30 minutes to get done.

 Aside from trying the traditional paella, make sure you also sip in the staple drink of Valencia: horchata de chufa.
 Refreshing and perfect for hot summer days, this non-alcoholic creamy beverage is made with the milky juice of tiger nuts, and it originated in Valencia in the 13th-century.

 Where To Stay In Valencia, Spain